 Hungarian Goulash Recipe in the Instant Pot

-This is a simple recipe for a Hungarian beef goulash recipe made in the Instant Pot.
-Goulash is a meat and vegetable stew that originated in Hungary but is eaten in many parts of the world.
+This is a simple recipe for a Hungarian beef goulash that you can make in the Instant Pot.
+Goulash is a meat and vegetable stew that originated in Hungary.
+Goulash is now eaten in many parts of the world.
 You may find it called gulyás, gulaš, guláš, or gulasz, depending on where you are.

 It is one of Hungary’s national dishes and is traditionally seasoned with Hungarian paprika.